samelhousseini/km-openai/README.md

 <br/>

 > **Note:**
-> This repo now supports GPT-4, and support Vector Search in Cognitive Search
+> This repo now supports GPT-4, and supports Vector Search in Cognitive Search

 <br/>